Let’s review the main versions of C++, along with their most important improvements and modifications.

 - Concepts: Allow defining constraints for data types in templates, improving clarity and control in generic programming.

-- Modules: Alternative to traditional header files, improving compile time and organizing code better.
+- Modules: An alternative to traditional header files, improving compilation time and better organizing code.

 std::format